rick-n-shawty/flappyBird/readme.md

 TODO:
-2 - Think of pipes
+1 - Work on pipes
-3 - Moving ground with two sprites
+2 - Moving ground with two sprites
+3 - implement proper collision detection: Early Detection for mast moving objects, see if objects intersect in advance